Translate This Page

 In the photo above the Solar 'page' (note little Solar/Sun symbol) shows 1.1amps is going into the habitation battery and 0.7a to the Starter battery.
 If you press the Battery button a second time, the Alternator and mains charging 'page' is displayed along with voltages at the batteries.
 The above display information is only available if the Solar install follows that recommended by Schaudt and the Motorhome manufacturer, see Here for more details.

 3. A power boost controller for the Alternator charge to the Leisure battery.
-Some of the Schaudt products use Voltage Boost technology that boosts the Alternator output to compensate for lost voltage over a long cable run.
+Some of the Schaudt products, like the WA range, use Voltage Boost technology that boosts the Alternator output to compensate for lost voltage over a long cable run.

 An Elektroblock equipped Motorhome has very heavy duty cables for the Alternator cabling, generally higher quality/core thickness than many Motorhomes, resulting in little loss of voltage.
-Along with the way the Elektroblock works, this helps an Elektroblock to recharge it's batteries on the move more quickly than other units and why aftermarket Alternator Battery 2 Battery Booster units should NOT be fitted unless the installer fully understands the Elektroblock and the implications.
+Along with the way the Elektroblock works, this helps an Elektroblock to recharge it's batteries on the move more quickly than some other units and why aftermarket Alternator Battery 2 Battery Booster units should NOT be fitted unless the installer fully understands the Elektroblock and the implications.
 The Schaudt Elektroblock already charges the Habitation batteries at the fastest rate commensurate with long Battery Life.

 4. Starter battery charging when on mains EHU, with between 2 - 6 amps charging dependent on the EBL model.
 Therefore a "Battery Master" style device should not be fitted as the EBL already has this functionality built in.